jokergoo/simplifyEnrichment/README.md

 # [6] "GO:0046101"
 ```

-Then generate the GO similarity matrix and split GO terms into clusters.
+Then generate the GO similarity matrix, split GO terms into clusters and visualize it.

 ```r
 mat = GO_similarity(go_id)